The need to go is a big barrier to going out. Why public bathrooms are a stumbling block for reopening.

 The idea of a return to life in public is unnerving enough for many people.
 But it turns out that one of the biggest obstacles to dining in a restaurant, renewing a doctor’s appointment or going back to the office is the prospect of having to use a public restroom — a tight, intimate, and potentially germ-infested space.

-It’s a hurdle vexing many business owners as they prepare to reopen in a time of social distancing, reduced capacity, and heightened anxiety about the very air we breathe.
+It’s a hurdle vexing many business owners as they prepare to reopen in a time of social distancing, reduced capacity and heightened anxiety about the very air we breathe.

 A Texas barbecue restaurant reopened only after hiring for a new job category: a bathroom monitor, who assures that people waiting their turn are spaced well apart.
 In Florida, malls are installing touch-free sinks and hand dryers in restrooms before opening their doors.
 McDonald’s is requiring franchisees to clean bathrooms every 30 minutes.
 Across the country, businesses are replacing blow dryers with paper towels, decommissioning urinals that now seem too close together, and removing restroom doors to create airport-style, no-touch entrances.

-In San Luis Obispo, California, the Sunset Drive-In is holding back from reopening – even though the health department gave it the green light – because the owner hasn’t figured out how to address customers’ concerns about catching covid-19 in the bathroom.
+In San Luis Obispo, California, the Sunset Drive-In is holding back from reopening — even though the health department gave it the green light — because the owner hasn’t figured out how to address customers’ concerns about catching COVID-19 in the bathroom.

 “Before we open, we want to have the restroom problem solved for your safety,” the owner, Larry Rodkey, wrote on Facebook.
 “Sitting through approximately five hours of movies is a necessity for the enjoyment of the Drive-In.”